Skip to content

 Is car insurance more expensive with a non-UK driving licence?

-Unfortunately yes, car insurance tends to be pricier if you don’t have a UK driving licence.
+Unfortunately, yes - car insurance tends to be pricier if you don’t have a UK driving licence.
 Insurers see you as less experienced on UK roads and therefore at a higher risk of making a claim - and understandably, as the chances are you’ll be used to driving on the other side of the road!

-It’s also possible that you won’t be able to carry over your no-claims bonus if you have a non-UK licence.
 There are specialist insurers in the market that might let you transfer your bonus over, so it’s worth shopping around for cover as it can help knock your premiums down.

 Can I drive in the UK without a full driving licence?